ekondayan/libiolink/doc/tutorials/create_iolink_device_driver.md

 #endif // O1D105_H
 ```

 Copy and paste the code above in the driver's file `o1d105.h`.
-The lifetime of the driver instance is controlle by the master's driver that is why the copy, move operations and default constructor are disabled.
+The lifetime of the driver instance is controlled by the master's driver that is why the copy, move operations and default constructor are disabled.
 At this point you can attach the newly created driver to the master's object by calling `driverAttach<O1D105>()`.
 The template parameter is the name of the driver's class, in this case `O1D105`.

 ```cpp
 auto driver_w = <MASTER_OBJECT>.iolinkmaster.port1.iolinkdevice.driverAttach<O1D105>();
 ```

-This is the bare minimum to have a working driver, but without handling the Process Data and the Acyclic Data, this driver wouldn't be much usefull.
-At this point you must get familiar with the device IO-Link interface description.
+This is the bare minimum to have a working driver, but without handling the Process Data and the Acyclic Data, this driver wouldn't be of much use.
+At this point you must get familiar with the device's IO-Link interface description.
 Most of device manufacturers provide a PDF version, which is much easier to read.
-If you can not find the PDF file for your device, you have to dig into the IO-Device Description XML files.
+If you do not have access to the PDF file of the device, you have to dig into the IO-Device Description XML files.
 Luckily ifm provide a PDF file, which can be found here: [O1D105](https://www.ifm.com/download/files/ifm-O1D105-20180125-IODD11-en/$file/ifm-O1D105-20180125-IODD11-en.pdf)

 Reading a Process Data involves two steps: